-Geologic hazards in the map area include surface fault rupture (normal faulting), landsliding (Qms), and flooding (Qalh, Qal1, Qal2, Qaly, Qafy, Qam, and Qlam).
-Other potential geologic hazards that are not addressed in this report include debris flow (Qafy), earthquake ground shaking, liquefaction, tectonic subsidence/tilting, expansive soils, collapsible soils, shallow groundwater, corrosive soils, and other problem soils.
-For example, spring and marsh deposits (Qam and Qlam) can indicate areas of shallow groundwater, while clay-rich lacustrine deposits (Qly, Qlf, Qldy, and Qlam) can indicate soil problems like expansive or impermeable soils.
+Geologic hazards in the map area include surface fault rupture (normal faults), landsliding (Qms), and flooding (Qalh, Qal1, Qal2, Qaly, Qafy, Qam, and Qlam).
+Other potential geologic hazards that are not addressed in this report include debris flow (Qafy), earthquake ground shaking, liquefaction, tectonic subsidence/tilting, expansive soils, collapsible soils, shallow groundwater, corrosive soils, radon, and other problem soils.
+For example, spring and marsh deposits (Qam and Qlam) can indicate areas of shallow groundwater, while clayrich lacustrine deposits (Qly, Qlf, Qldy, and Qlam) can indicate potentially problematic soils like expansive or impermeable soil.
 See the map unit descriptions and geologic map (plate 1) for more information and the location of potential hazards.
-Below is a brief discussion of the surface fault rupture and flooding hazards in the quadrangle.
-While only one landslide (Qms) is mapped in quadrangle (see plate 1 and unit description), there are numerous steep unconsolidated slopes along the Jordan River incision and other steep slopes in the quadrangle that have potential for mass movement.
+Below is a brief discussion of the surface-faultrupture and flooding hazards in the quadrangle.
+While only a few landslides (Qms) are mapped in the quadrangle (see plate 1 and unit description), there are numerous steep unconsolidated slopes along the Jordan River and other steep slopes in the quadrangle that have potential for mass movement.
 Additional geologic hazards may exist, but are not listed in this section.
-All potential geologic hazards require comprehensive site-specific geotechnical and geologic hazard investigation.
-See the UGS website (geology.utah.gov) for additional information on these and other geologic hazards.
+The UGS recommends comprehensive site-specific geotechnical and geologic hazard investigation per the guidelines in UGS Circular 122 (Bowman and Lund, 2016).
+Refer to the UGS website (geology.utah.gov) for additional information on these and other geologic hazards.